 In the field of Parkinson’s disease (PD) therapeutics, the ultimate goal is to develop disease-modifying treatments that slow, prevent or reverse the underlying disease process.
 Validated biomarkers of disease progression would dramatically accelerate PD therapeutics research.
 Current progression biomarkers, however, are not optimal and are not fully validated.

-Since 2002, The Michael J. Fox Foundation for Parkinson’s Research (MJFF) has been an essential driver of PD biomarker development efforts, investing nearly $75 million in biomarker research to date.
+Since 2002, The Michael J. Fox Foundation for Parkinson’s Research (MJFF) has been an essential driver of PD biomarker development efforts, funding nearly $90 million in biomarker research to date.
 Through this funding, MJFF has enabled researchers to identify several promising biomarker candidates.
-Recognizing that biomarker verification is traditionally an inefficient, lengthy and costly process, MJFF has worked with leading experts in the field and invested $55 million to develop a solution that would accelerate verification of PD biomarkers.
+Recognizing that biomarker verification is traditionally an inefficient, lengthy and costly process, MJFF has worked with leading experts in the field and invested $60 million to develop a solution that would accelerate verification of PD biomarkers.
 PPMI is the resulting collaboration between researchers, industry, government and study participants that has emerged from these discussions.